jrasmusson/ios-professional-course/Bankey/2-Onboarding/README.md

 - Demo and explain how git branching works
 - Create a git branch for this work

-## Create Onboarding View Controller
+## Create Container View Controller

-- This view controller is going to be the container for our onboarding view controllers
+- Explain how `UIPageViewController` works
+ - Illustrator or iPad
 - Create a new group in project `Onboarding`
 - Move Files to bottom
 - Rename LoginView Login
-- Create a new `OnboardingViewController`
+- Create a new `OnboardingContainerViewController`
 - Copy and paste in code incrementally explaining as you go
 - Switch to dark mode